-The study of enzymes (catalase) is largely a biological domain (enzymes are proteins which are large biomolecules), whereas the study of molecules such as peroxide (tiny in comparison to proteins) best fits under the category of chemistry.
+The study of enzymes (catalase) is largely a biological domain (enzymes are proteins that are large biomolecules), whereas the study of molecules such as peroxide (tiny in comparison to proteins) best fits under the category of chemistry.

 One of the biggest worries in modern medicine

 Bacteria are becoming increasingly resistant to modern medicine.
-One particularly concerning example is Methicillin-Resistant Staphylococcus Aureus (MRSA).
+One, particularly concerning example, is Methicillin-Resistant Staphylococcus Aureus (MRSA).
 MRSA is already resistant to many of the common antibiotics we have at our disposal.